tomassedovic/quicksilver-roguelike/README.md

 [hashmap]: https://doc.rust-lang.org/std/collections/struct.HashMap.html

 > There's a ton of other ways to do this.
 For example: create an image
-> of all ASCII characters and then have a `Vec<Image>` for each
+> of all ASCII characters and then have all the subimages in a
-> subimage.
+> `Vec<Image>`.
 Each image's index would be its ASCII value.
-This would
+This
-> probably be faster, but it would waste a little more memory and
+> would probably be faster, but it could waste a little more memory
-> you'll need to check that your `char` (a 32-bit Unicode value) can
+> and you'll need to check that your `char` (a 32-bit Unicode value)
-> be converted to the right range.
-Also, what if you want to add some
+> can be converted to the right range.
+Also, what if you want to add
-> good-looking Chinese characters?
+> some good-looking Chinese glyphs?
 You should measure and decide on
 > trade-offs that suit your game.

 We need to record the size of each tile (so we can pick it out of the